badsectorlabs/ludus/docs/docs/using-ludus/sources.md

 ludus range deploy
 ```

-`source add` registers the templates and roles, and installs declared galaxy/git role dependencies.
+By default `source add` runs in two phases: it registers the source (clone or extract + walk), then opens an interactive picker for which blueprints, templates, and source-bundled roles to install.
+The picker also lists the galaxy roles a selected blueprint will pull in.
+Pass `--all` to skip the picker, or pass `--blueprints`/`--templates`/`--source-roles` to script the selection.
+In a non-TTY context (CI, piped stdin) `add` defaults to `--all`.

 Templates are registered but not built; run `ludus templates build` separately.

 Slug-prefixed IDs (`badsectorlabs-ludus-blueprints/goad`) keep blueprints from different sources separate.
 If two sources both ship `goad`, they appear as `badsectorlabs-ludus-blueprints/goad` and `secteam-workshop-labs/goad`.
 Apply by full prefix.